section-engineering-education/engineering-education/content/articles/build-tensorflow-from-source/index.md

 #### Introducing custom features

 When we talk about custom features, it ranges from the slightest modification to a larger sub-system taking care of additional controls.
-As discussed earlier, we are bridging the gap between coding the logic and making them OS specific distributions.
+As discussed earlier, we are bridging the gap between coding the logic and making them OS-specific distributions.
 OS may not be the only parameter that changes.
 There are several parameters such as hardware architecture, instruction set architecture (ISA), etc.

 #### Lack of availability of pre-built executables